emirsinanyoldas/kitapKesif/SQL_OPERATIONS.md

   average_rating,
   total_reviews,
   CASE
-    WHEN total_reviews = 0 THEN '🆕 No reviews yet'
+    WHEN total_reviews = 0 THEN '🆕 Henüz inceleme yok'
-    WHEN total_reviews < 3 THEN '📝 Needs more reviews'
+    WHEN total_reviews < 3 THEN '📝 Daha fazla inceleme gerekli'
-    WHEN average_rating < 3.0 THEN '⚠️ Low rating'
+    WHEN average_rating < 3.0 THEN '⚠️ Düşük puan'
-    ELSE '✅ Good'
+    ELSE '✅ İyi'
   END as status,
   created_at
 FROM books